-AANEM published a positon statement in 2017 on the proper performance of autonomic function testing.
-AANEM recommends that:
+The AANEM (2017) published a position statement on the proper performance of autonomic function testing.
+The guideline recommended that:

-- "Autonomic testing procedures be performed by physicians with comprehensive knowledge of neurologic and autonomic disorders to ensure precise interpretation and diagnosis at completion of testing," and that - "The same physician should directly supervise and interpret the data on-site...", and - "It is inappropriate to interpret autonomic studies without obtaining a relevant history to understand the scope of the problem, obtaining a relevant physical examination to support a diagnosis, and providing the necessary oversight in the design and performance of testing."
+"Autonomic testing procedures be performed by physicians with comprehensive knowledge of neurologic and autonomic disorders to ensure precise interpretation and diagnosis at completion of testing," and that

+"The same physician should directly supervise and interpret the data on-site...", and

+"It is inappropriate to interpret autonomic studies without obtaining a relevant history to understand the scope of the problem, obtaining a relevant physical examination to support a diagnosis, and providing the necessary oversight in the design and performance of testing."